alexcaussades/FS25_AuctionHouse/README.md

 This project aims to facilitate the exchange of goods between players by implementing a clear and efficient system.
 With its ergonomic interface and optimized functionality, it allows everyone to actively participate in virtual commerce.

 ## ✉️ Contact
-If you have any questions or want to contribute, feel free to contact us via [your email or forum].
+If you have any questions or want to contribute, feel free to contact us.